1. Why should I publish a book?

 Title page, legal stuff, and TOC are standard for nonfiction.
 The rest is optional.
 For instance, if you’ve written an introduction, you might pass on writing a preface, as there is significant overlap.

 Back Matter is all the stuff at the end of the book that’s not in the body.
-A digital book does not have a back cover, so whatever goes there in a paper version is included in the digital version’s back matter.
-Typically, this is About the Author with a photo.
+A digital book does not have a back cover, so whatever goes there in a print version is included in the digital version’s back matter.
+Typically, this is About the Author and a photo.

 Back matter can also include endnotes, appendices, index, glossary, bibliography, suggested reading, and other books by the author.
 This is the place to promote upcoming books; some authors include a sample chapter.
 You can also pitch any other related products or services you offer, such as widgets or webinars.
 In your digital version, you can include a link to your website or social media and the very important mailing list sign-up, so your readers can be the first to know about your next book or other news.